C-O-S-M-E-D/ViVaScope/README.md

 5. For wells identified, extract sample pixel of that well region, place within a slot in `K`
 6. Do this for the top (# wells) likely well-like objects in the image taken.
 7. Perform Otsu and easy counting.

+## Problems with Region-Based

+1. On control chips (totally empty), OTSU binarizes completely different.
+Potential solution: analyze range of all found pixel intensities.
+If range is small, likely no wells glowing.
+Seems a bit rickety.

+2. Wells connected due to fluorescence.

+3. Needs cropped chip, or segmentation method.

+## Advantages with CNNs

+1. No need to crop image.
+Superclassifier for chips.
+2. Identifies wells specifically, only, whereas regions pick up any change in pixel intensity.
+3. Could avoid OTSU binarization which tends to be the culprit when wells are lost or specks are counted.